Two-stage disruption of resonant chains

 Until recently, our understanding of these inner systems was limited to those around the Gyrs-old stars preferentially observed by the \textit{Kepler} spacecraft.
 That situation is changing.
 Thanks to its all-sky coverage, the \textit{Transiting Exoplanet Survey Satellite} (\textit{TESS}; \citealt[][]{ricker_etal_2014}) is beginning to detect close-in planets around young stars \citep[e.g.][]{newton_etal_2019, mann_etal_2020, newton_etal_2021, thao_etal_2024, dattilo_etal_2025}.
-From these observations, we have learned that mean-motion resonance is common among newly formed planets (\citealt{dai_etal_2024}; see also \citealt{hamer_schlaufman_2024}): at ages $\lesssim$100 Myr, $\sim$80\% of multi-transiting systems host a pair of planets near resonance.
-Over time, resonances disappear.
-For systems between 100 Myr -- 1 Gyr in age, the incidence of resonance declines to $\sim$40\%, and at $\gtrsim$1 Gyr it has fallen to $\sim$20\%.
-Figure \ref{fig:age_multiplicity} plots this observed trend.